-(C1.1) Is there board-level oversight of climate-related issues within your organization?
-Yes
+(C1.1) Is there board-level oversight of climate-related issues within your organization? $${\mbox{Yes}}$$

-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

-Position of individual(s) Please explain board i) The Board of Directors' Corporate Governance Committee, a subcommittee of the full Board of Directors, is responsible for overseeing public policy, public affairs and corporate responsibility including responsibility for Ryder's environmental programs, which address regulatory and business issues related to climate change impacts and strategy. ii) The Vice President of Environmental, Real Estate, and Fuel Services maintains day-to-day operational responsibility for Environmental Programs including climate change strategy and reports to the Executive Vice President, Chief Legal Officer and Corporate Secretary.
+Position of individual(s) Please explain Other, please specify Board/Executive Board i) The Board of Directors' Corporate Governance Committee, a subcommittee of the full Board of Directors, is responsible for overseeing public policy, public affairs and corporate responsibility including responsibility for Ryder's environmental programs, which address regulatory and business issues related to climate change impacts and strategy. ii) The Vice President of Environmental, Real Estate, and Fuel Services maintains day-to-day operational responsibility for Environmental Programs including climate change strategy and reports to the Executive Vice President, Chief Legal Officer and Corporate Secretary.
 An Environmental Report is provided annually to the Corporate Governance Committee.